The Nature of Waste

 Did native North Americans have garbage dumps?
-I don’t believe so.
+I don’t think so.
 I recall learning all about how every part of an antelope or bison was used for something by natives — and nothing at all was wasted.
-And why was this?
+And why was that?
 Was it out of a reverence for nature?
 Or out of respect for the gods?
-I used to think that, as reverence and respect for prey animals was codified into their religions, but no. I think there was probably a more mundane overriding reason for it.
+I used to think that, since reverence and respect for animals is a feature of native religions.
+But I think there was probably a more mundane overriding reason for it.
 It had to do with investment and risk.

 When natives went on a hunt, there could be a lot of risk involved, and certainly a lot of effort and work.
 The animals they brought down were not penned domestic livestock there for the taking.
 Some of these were large wild beasts (bison, wild boar, etc.) with real potential for harming the hunters.
-Everyone knew the risks and most likely knew someone who met a bad end owing to an unfortunate encounter of one kind or another.
+Everyone knew the risks and everyone knew someone who met a bad end owing to an unfortunate encounter.
 The risks were real and tangible and were not taken lightly.
 Owing to all of these factors, any kill was highly valued.
-To not make the utmost use out of the entire animal was to devalue or disregard the lives of the hunters.
-If this were to happen, of course, a hunter would be far less likely to share his kill the next time.
+To not make the utmost use out of the entire animal would have been an insult to the people who put their literal lives on the line to procure it.
+If this were to happen, of course, a hunter would be far less likely to share their kill the next time.
 So there was a balance struck there whose natural consequence was a zero-waste society — a society in balance with the rest of the natural world, taking only what was needed, and using all of it.
-This was less about respect for nature than it was about the recognition of the dangers of procuring food.
+I think this was less about respect for nature than it was about the recognition of the dangers of procuring food.
 We don’t have that same perspective today.
 Not even close.
 Our technology allows us to sidestep the requirements of such a system and exist out of balance with nature (for a time — see my article Ishmael revisited).

 Comparing our modern society with that of pre-colonial native North-Americans, there are a couple of primary differences that jump out at me: